andres112/CloudComputing/project_part3/README.md

 Before to the Docker part, the web service was tested in the in the swagger environment, this test was possible thanks to the _info_openapi_v2.yaml.
 The test got successful result.

 [Test Link](https://editor.swagger.io/) (It is required to import the _info_openapi_v2.yaml_ file)

-### Pending Things ☹️
-* The HTTP Basic Authentication generate issues to execute in API Gateway, therefore was not implemented.